On SYM theory and all order Bulk Singularity Structures of BPS Strings in type II theory: The S-matrix

-Notations can be seen in Appendix.
 Note that due to the appearance of the momentum of RR in transverse directions and the fact that winding modes are not inserted in vertex of RR, one cannot apply T-duality transformation to S-matrix of $<V_{C}V_{A} V_AV_A>$ to get to complete form of $<V_{C}V_{\phi} V_AV_A>$ S-matrix elements ( further explanations are given in \cite{Hatefi:2012ve},\cite{Park:2008sg}). .08in

 Our computations are consist of the following vertex operators \beqa V_{\phi}^{(0)}(x_1) &=& \int dx_{1}\xi_{1i}\bigg(\partial X^i(x_1)+\alpha' ik\cd\psi\psi^i(x_1)\bigg)e^{\alpha' ik\cd X(x_1)}, \nonumber\\ V_{\phi}^{(-1)}(y) &=& \int dy \xi.\psi(y) e^{-\phi(y)} e^{\alpha' ik\cd X(y)}, \nonumber\\ V_{A}^{(0)}(x_2) &=& \int dx_{2}\xi_{2a}\bigg(\partial X^a(x_2)+ \alpha'iq\cd\psi\psi^a(x_2)\bigg)e^{ \alpha' iq\cd X(x_2)}, \\ V_{C}^{(-\frac{3}{2},-\frac{1}{2})}(z,\bar{z})&=&(P_{-}\fsC_{(n-1)}M_p)^{\al\be} \int dz \int d\bar z e^{-3\phi(z)/2} S_{\al}(z)e^{i\frac{\alpha'}{2}p\cd X(z)}e^{-\phi(\bar{z})/2} S_{\be}(\bar{z}) e^{i\frac{\alpha'}{2}p\cd D \cd X(\bar{z})}. \nonumber \eeqa .1in